grcetmpk/indigenizing-stat-ed/README.md

-This is the project that builds IndiginizingSDSE.github.io website [here](https://grcetmpk.github.io/IndigenizingSDSE.github.io/).
+This is the project that builds IndiginizingStatEd website [here](https://grcetmpk.github.io//IndigenizingStatEd).

 THIS IS A WORK IN PROGRESS.
 Stay tuned for updates!